Get your car charged when you’re out and about.

 Yes, you can find thousands of free public charging points across the UK.
 These are often located in supermarkets, public car parks and services stations.
 They may have certain restrictions around charging for a set period of time or requiring an-in store purchase, so it’s best to check before you charge.

-Find the right public charger for your needs.
+Find the right public electric charger for your needs.

-Depending on your type of electric vehicle as well as how much time you have to charge your car, you’ll want to find the right public charger.
+Depending on your type of electric vehicle and how much time you have to charge your car, you’ll want to find the right public charger.
 There are four main types:

-Slow chargers are usually up to 3kW and can take around 8-10 hours to full charge, whilst fast chargers are normally 7 - 22kW and can take approximately 3-4 hours.
+Slow chargers can take around 8-10 hours for a full charge, whilst fast chargers are normally 7 - 22kW and can take approximately 3-4 hours.

-Rapid chargers are from 43kW.
+Rapid chargers are from 50kW.
 They can charge your car in around 30-60 minutes, but are only compatible with rapid-charging function EVs.

 Almost all EVs are able to charge on Type 2 units for fast charging, and either Chademo, CCS and Tesla Type 2 for rapid charging.

-Once you’ve found your public charging point, you’ll need to:
+Once you’ve found your public charging point at an electric vehicle charging station, you’ll need to:

 Lift the charge point cable from the holder (or use your own if there isn’t one).